 Between two PINEs, which is via 5G core network when the two PINEs connect to different PEGCs;

 Each PEGC establishes the PDU session related to the PIN to route the traffic between PINEs connected via different PEGCs of the same PIN.
-These two PDU sessions may connect to the same or the different UPFs.
+These two PDU sessions may connect to the same UPF, and local switching can be supported.local switching .

-Based on the discussion paper S2-2304928, local switching in the same UPF for the traffic between two PEGCs for the PINEs communication for a PIN is described, and it is further clarified that one PEGC, when serving more than one PIN, shall have at least one distinct PDU Session for each PIN.